zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

 Types
 #####
 ================================================================== ==============================================================================
+:zeek:type:`Log::DelayToken`: :zeek:type:`opaque`                  Type of the opaque value returned by :zeek:see:`Log::delay`.
 :zeek:type:`Log::Filter`: :zeek:type:`record`                      A filter type describes how to customize logging streams.
 :zeek:type:`Log::ID`: :zeek:type:`enum`                            Type that defines an ID unique to each log stream.
 :zeek:type:`Log::PolicyHook`: :zeek:type:`hook`                    A hook type to implement filtering policy at log filter
                                                                    granularity.
+:zeek:type:`Log::PostDelayCallback`: :zeek:type:`function`         Type of function to invoke when delaying a log write has completed.
 :zeek:type:`Log::PrintLogInfo`: :zeek:type:`record`                If :zeek:see:`Log::print_to_log` is set to redirect, ``print`` statements will
                                                                    automatically populate log entries with the fields contained in this record.
 :zeek:type:`Log::PrintLogType`: :zeek:type:`enum`                  Configurations for :zeek:see:`Log::print_to_log`